temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 ```

 Note, that you must restart the Worker every time there's a change in code.
-You will see the Worker complete the `withdraw()` Activity function, but it errors when it attempts the `deposit()` Activity function.
+You will see the Worker complete the `WithdrawAsync()` Activity method, but it errors when it attempts the `DepositAsync()` Activity method.

-The important thing to note here is that the Worker keeps retrying the `deposit()` function:
+The important thing to note here is that the Worker keeps retrying the `DepositAsync()` method:

 ```output